scherler/sirocco-wc/README.md

 sirocco-wc i
 ```

 After this you will need to create a first component and then the entry file that you have defined in the init command.
+You can use `yarn :add test` to use the prefix that you have choosen in the init command.

 ```bash
 sirocco-wc a test